jeferson-sb/portfolio/content/articles/writing-smooth-css-transitions.md

 As with transitions, we can define a duration, delay and timing function in the `animation` declaration.
 Plus, we can add the `fill-mode` to say what happens when the duration (e.g 5sec) ends.
 Un this case it keeps iterating through the keyframe.

 In the example above, you will notice we've added a CSS variable `--order` to handle the delay of each block.
-This is useful so the elments don't show at the same time in the animation but rather at sequencial, a _staggered animation_.
+This is useful so the elements don't show at the same time in the animation but rather at sequential, a _staggered animation_.

 ## SVG micro-interactions